AISHIK999/Image_classifier/README.md

-# Dog Breed Identifier
+# Image classifier

-Simple project to identify dog breeds using a CNN model
+Simple project to classify images using ImageNet

 ## Tools used:
 **Language:** Python<br>